NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/classes/Building-A-CWL-Script/README.md

 Below is the full `cwl` script for a workflow with the two steps `fastqc` followed by `multiqc`.

 The `cwl` file is in the directory and is called `fastqc_multiqc_wf.cwl`.
 Naming it with the `_wf` just helps us as humans to see that it is a `workflow`.

+Inspect the contents of this file, either in the editor or with the *`less`* command.

 ```bash
 cwlVersion: v1.0